 The exciting display flights of Marsh harriers and buzzards can be seen overhead.
 Barn owls, kestrels and sparrow hawks regularly hunt around Longacre; nightingales are sometimes heard.
 Rabbits are everywhere and deer might be glimpsed at dawn and dusk.
-Guests are welcome to explore the many paths.
-Look at our sketch-map for the lay-out and some of the plants and animals we've seen.
+Guests are welcome to explore the many paths around the site, which can be seen on our sketch-map.

-Longacre is only a 45min walk, mostly through the reserve, from the Visitor Centre at Minsmere bird reserve and the coast.
-The bridge over Minsmere River north of Eastbridge is a lovely place to walk to in the evening (15 min).
-With views across the marshes and Reserve, it is used by local bird tour guides for watching barn owls.
-The Eels Foot pub (10 min) is on the way; the Lion is a 10 min walk in the opposite direction.
+Longacre is only a 45 minute walk from the Visitor Centre at Minsmere bird reserve and the coast.
+The bridge over Minsmere River north of Eastbridge is a lovely place to walk to in the evening (15 min), with it's views across the marshes and reserve, it is used by local bird tour guides for watching barn owls.
+The Eels Foot pub and The Lion are also within walking distance and are recommended by previous visitors.

 Theberton Village has a historic thatched church with an unusual round tower.
-The towns of Leiston and Saxmundham are three to four miles away.
+The towns of Leiston and Saxmundham are only a couple of miles away.
 Longacre is within easy reach of the Suffolk Heritage Coast with miles of footpaths, good cycling, safe beaches and acres of marsh, heath and forest.